 Indirect Impacts

-To the extent CAGMs did raise their prices in response to the proposed rules, it would represent an indirect fiscal impact on their customers, some of whom may be small businesses.
+To the extent CAGMs raise their prices in response to the proposed rules, it would represent an indirect fiscal impact on their customers, some of whom may be small businesses.
 DEQ does not have sufficient information to estimate this effect.

 Summary of impact on small business (ORS 183.336)